These services are designed to give youth immediate help during a crisis.

 YOUTH EMERGENCY SHELTER

-The youth emergency shelter offers runaway, homeless and street youth as well as trafficking survivors, ages 10-17, 24-hour immediate safe shelter and care while ACH works to reunite them with their families, or find safe and stable alternative living arrangements.
-The program provides outreach, education, advocacy, counseling, and case management services for youth who are experiencing family crisis, family conflict, or homelessness.
+The youth emergency shelter offers runaway, homeless and street youth as well as trafficking survivors, ages 10-17, 24-hour immediate safe haven, and care while ACH works to reunite them with their families or find safe and stable alternative living arrangements.
+The program provides outreach, education, advocacy, counseling, and case management services for youth who are experiencing family crises, family conflict, or homelessness.